If It’s Time To Learn DevOps, Here’s Where To Begin

 - Project Managers: Project managers can use DevOps principles to improve project coordination, communication, and delivery timelines.

 - Small and Large Businesses: DevOps is not exclusive to large enterprises.
 Small and medium-sized businesses (SMBs) can leverage DevOps to compete more effectively in the digital landscape.
-It helps them stay agile and responsive to customer needs.

 - Start-ups: Start-ups looking to establish a strong technical foundation can adopt DevOps practices from the outset, avoiding common pitfalls associated with traditional IT approaches.